BUFFINGTON: COVID is taking lives while we argue

 Or it could be that we will all get the virus sooner or later; it was just his turn.

-But the president getting COVID is a warning that nobody, not even the president, who has the best security in the world, can escape the impact of this deadly virus.
+But the president's getting COVID is a warning that nobody, not even the president who has the best security in the world, can escape the impact of this deadly virus.

 Acting macho, like so many people I've seen in public spaces, won't stop it.